loum/nparcel/doc/source/interfaces/b2cftp.rst

 B2C FTP
 =======
-The Toll Parcel Portal B2C Exporter produces Proof of Delivery (POD) report files that need to be returned to the relevant Business Units to complete the end-to-end process flow.
+The Toll Parcel Portal B2C Exporter produces Proof of Delivery (PoD) report files that need to be returned to the relevant Business Units to complete the end-to-end process flow.
 POD reports are accompanied by signature files.